 Historic Fred Douglass School Opening Provided a Pathway to Success for Black Students

 M.B.
 Davis wrote in the 1956 yearbook, The Dragon.
 He wrote the following to the graduating class, "You have an excellent motto, 'The Door to Success is labeled PUSH.'
 I urge that you allow the meaning expressed in this motto to serve as an inspiration to you through the years to come.
 Your contacts and experiences at Fred Douglass High should give you a good foundation upon which to build a life of service to your community, your nation, and yourself.
 With every good wish, I am, yours truly, M.B.
 Davis."

 Fred Douglass High School Success Stories

 In follow up to the article recognizing pathways to success by FDHS, we want to highlight the many successful students from the historic FDHS.
-Our next success story to be featured is Billy Newsome.
+This month's featured success story is not an alumnus of FDHS, but several of her children are alumni.
+Since Mother's Day is celebrated in the month of May, we are featuring Mother Bennie Faye Brown's success story.
 Please submit information on other FDHS success stories in PDF format to [email protected]